Outrage As A Business Model: How Ben Shapiro Is Using Facebook To Build An Empire

 Loading...

-Daily Wire articles with headlines like "BOOK REVIEW: Proof That Wokeness Is Projection By Nervous, Racist White Women Who Can't Talk To Minorities Without Elaborate Codes" regularly garner tens of thousands of shares for the site, and Shapiro is turning that Facebook reach into a rapidly expanding, cost-efficient media empire — one that experts worry may be furthering polarization in the U.S.
+Daily Wire articles with headlines such as "BOOK REVIEW: Proof That Wokeness Is Projection By Nervous, Racist White Women Who Can't Talk To Minorities Without Elaborate Codes" regularly garner tens of thousands of shares for the site, and Shapiro is turning that Facebook reach into a rapidly expanding, cost-efficient media empire — one that experts worry may be furthering polarization in the United States.

 The Daily Wire did not respond to interview requests from NPR for this story.

-The site produces very little original reporting, but instead mostly repackages journalism from traditional news organizations with a conservative slant.
+The site produces little original reporting but instead mostly repackages journalism from traditional news organizations with a conservative slant.

 That alone wouldn't be noteworthy; the circle of life online means information is written and rewritten in a seemingly infinite loop.

-Note: A previous version of this story mistakenly referenced an out-of-date rating – 34.5/100 – by the company NewsGuard.
-The company's most recent rating of The Daily Wire is 57/100 and notes that the site "often misstates facts in articles that advance conservative opinion, including in stories about COVID-19."